kevin-moechel/dx-lib/README.md

 A utility for safely handling string literals in TypeScript, providing type-safe string manipulation and validation.

+### string-literal-validator

+Zod validators for string literals, providing type-safe validation for single values and arrays of string literals.

+### try-catch

+A utility for handling try-catch patterns in a more elegant way, supporting both synchronous and asynchronous functions.

+### define-validated-action

+A utility for defining type-safe server actions with built-in validation using Zod schemas.
+Supports form data, object inputs, and authentication.

+### use-validated-action-state

+A React hook for using validated actions in client components, providing loading state and results.

 ## Usage

 1. Browse the source code in the `src/dx` directory